HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all dermatologists.

 Healthcare Taxonomy Code 207NP0225X

-A pediatric dermatologist, through additional specialized training, has developed expertise in the treatment of specific skin disease categories, with an emphasis on those diseases that predominate in infants, children, and adolescents.
+A pediatric dermatologist, through additional specialized training, has developed expertise in treating specific skin disease categories, with an emphasis on those that predominate in infants, children, and adolescents.

 Procedural Dermatology Physicians